rel-2/rel2vpn/README.md

 - **"Cannot be opened" (macOS) / "Windows protected your PC"** — the build is not code-signed yet.
 Use *Open Anyway* (macOS) or *More info → Run anyway* (Windows);
   see the install steps above.
+- **Antivirus flags the download (e.g. Defender "Wacatac!ml")** — this is a known
+  false positive that some antivirus engines raise for new, unsigned VPN software (it creates a network adapter and edits routing).
+The apps carry no malware; every release ships a `SHA256SUMS` you can verify.
+If your antivirus blocks the download, allow the file in its protection history, or add the folder as an exclusion, then verify the checksum before running.
+Code signing to remove the warning is in progress.
 - **The app says the tunnel service is not installed** — click **Install** (or **Update** if you just upgraded).
 On Windows, make sure you allow the UAC prompt.
+- **Windows: no administrator prompt appears when you click Install** — click it again.
+The app has two ways of asking Windows for elevation; if the first cannot start the prompt it falls back to the other, and after two such failures it switches to the working one for good.
+- **It says Reconnecting…** — the network dropped the tunnel and the client is bringing it back; you have normal internet meanwhile but are not on the VPN.
+  **Reconnect now** forces an attempt; **Stop reconnecting** (or `wgclient down`) makes it stay off.
 - **Connected but no internet** — disconnect and reconnect; the client restores normal routing on disconnect.
 If a machine is left without internet after a crash, a reboot clears any leftover VPN routes.